Marquee Moon: Background

 By the mid-1970s, Television had become a leading act in the New York music scene.
 They first developed a following from their residency at the Lower Manhattan club CBGB, where they helped persuade club manager Hilly Kristal to feature more unconventional musical groups.
 The band had received interest from labels by late 1974, but chose to wait for an appropriate record deal.
 They turned down a number of major labels, including Island Records, for whom they had recorded demos with producer Brian Eno.
-Eno had produced demos of the songs "Prove It", "Friction", "Venus", and "Marquee Moon" in December 1974, but Television frontman Tom Verlaine did not approve of Eno's sound: "He recorded us very cold and brittle, no resonance.
+Eno produced demos of "Prove It", "Friction", "Venus", and "Marquee Moon" in December 1974, but Television frontman Tom Verlaine did not approve of Eno's sound: "He recorded us very cold and brittle, no resonance.
 We're oriented towards really strong guitar music ... sort of expressionistic."

 After founding bassist Richard Hell left in 1975, Television enlisted Fred Smith, whom they found more reliable and rhythmically adept.
 The band quickly developed a rapport and a musical style that reflected their individual influences: Smith and guitarist Richard Lloyd had a rock and roll background, drummer Billy Ficca was a jazz enthusiast, and Verlaine's tastes varied from the rock group 13th Floor Elevators to jazz saxophonist Albert Ayler.
 That same year, Television shared a residency at CBGB with singer and poet Patti Smith, who had recommended the band to Arista Records president Clive Davis.
 Although he had seen them perform, Davis was hesitant to sign them at first.
 He was persuaded by Smith's then boyfriend Allen Lanier to let them record demos, which Verlaine said resulted in "a much warmer sound than Eno got".
 However, Verlaine still wanted to find a label that would allow him to produce Television's debut album himself, even though he had little recording experience.